 - One selected task: The selected backup will be started instantly.
 The Control Panel remains locked until the backup has finished.
-During backup the user can select an action (e.g. shutdown) to be performed after backup (see here). - Several selected tasks: All selected backups tasks will be started in background.
-The Control Panel remains operable so that more backups can be initiated simultaneously, but it is not possible to select a subsequent action (e.g. shutdown).
+During backup the user can select an action (e.g. shutdown) to be performed after backup (see here). - Several selected tasks: A dialog will open in which you can select whether the selected backup tasks should run one after the other or in parallel in the background.
+In the latter case, the control center remains operable, so that further backups can also be started.
+However, there is no option to select a subsequent action, such as shutdown.